ComposableFi/composable/rfcs/0003-xcmp-picasso-statemine.md

 ## Accept proposal and propose back

-Create `Proposal` for referenda with:
+Create `Proposal` for referenda to ensure Kusama executed channel opening on its owned Statemine network:
 ```
 This proposal aims to open HRMP channel between Statemine & Picasso.
 For more context please read here.